nghiapham1026/NewsCategoryPredictor/README.md

 ### Running the Scripts

 1. **Preprocessing**:
    Simply import the `preprocess.py` module in other scripts as needed for data cleaning and feature extraction tasks.
+Import the `plot_metrics.py` module to plot ROC and Precision-Recall Curve for your model.

 2. **Creating a Data Subset**:
    ```bash